Flatliners

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Courtney drives distracted, texting, causing an accident that kills her sister.
 Flash forward: five ambitious medical students excel in their competitive program, but carry hidden guilt and secrets..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Courtney reveals her secret experiment: she wants to stop her heart and be revived to experience the afterlife.
 She's already prepared equipment in the basement lab..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The hallucinations intensify from benign to terrifying.
+Notably, this crucial beat The hallucinations intensify from benign to terrifying.
 What seemed like a gift becomes a curse - they realize they've brought something back with them.
 Their past sins are manifesting as violent hauntings., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Ray, who refused to flatline, helps them realize the solution: they must atone for their sins in the real world.
 Confession and making amends is the only way to stop the hauntings., demonstrating the transformation achieved throughout the journey.